A whole new way to game

 Hover Junkers started revving our VR engines when its first gameplay videos surfaced a couple of years ago.
 Its story makes little sense: Earth has nearly run out of water, so naturally everybody is pelting it around on crudely made hover barges firing rounds into each others' heads.
 We'll forgive that, though, as Junkers' gameplay is manic multiplayer action – and great fun to boot.

-Using the Vive's two controllers and your headset to look and move around, you have to shoot the enemy while taking cover on your barge to avoid incoming fire.
+Waving around the two Vive wands and your headset to look and move around, you have to shoot the enemy while taking cover on your barge to avoid incoming fire.
 The sheer freedom of movement makes the game very different to non-VR shooters - you can troll people by flipping the bird and even shoot yourself in the head, should you wish to.
 That's the videogame moment we've all been waiting for, right?

 Ever wanted to play pool with your friends without leaving the house to go to a bar?
-Well now you can, beer-chugging included.
-With Pool Nation VR, nothing about the billiards experience is compromised.
-Finally, thanks to the HTC Vive's waggle wand controllers, you're no longer limited to the analog gamepads of the past.
+With Pool Nation VR, nothing about the billiards experience is compromised – yes, even beer-chugging remains intact.
+At long last, the HTC Vive proves you don't need a gamepad to play pool.

-So get ready to throw barstools, chairs and empty beer bottles at the wall when you lose because Pool Nation VR is the most comical and somehow simultaneously realistic depiction of everyone's favorite tabletop sport.
-And, hey, it's not just pool you get to experience – it's the whole bar experience.
-Yes, you can even go for a few rounds of darts if you so choose.
+So get ready to throw barstools, chairs and empty beer bottles at the wall when you lose because Pool Nation VR is the most comical and somehow realistic depiction of everyone's favorite tabletop sport.
+And, hey, it's not just pool you get to experience – developer Cherry Pop Games gives you the whole bar.
+Yes, you can even go for a few rounds of darts if you're so inclined.

-Creative Assembly's masterful conversion of the Alien movie into a survival game was an unexpected success of last year, allowing players to take the role of Ripley's daughter, attempting to survive another xenomorph event and discover what happened to her mother.
+Creative Assembly's masterful conversion of the Alien movie into a survival game was an unexpected success of last year.
+It allows players to take on the role of Ripley's daughter, attempting to survive another xenomorph event and, in turn, discover what happened to her mother.

-The long-promised Oculus support wasn't released with the game, but exists in the game's code and has been reimplemented by modders.
+The long-promised Oculus support wasn't released with the game, but it does exist in the game's code and has been reimplemented by modders.
 It makes for an utterly terrifying and hardcore experience, with players trying to stealth their way through the grimpunk space station, but it's mostly short-lived due to the alien's efficiency.